A Professionals Guide to Ethical Decision Making (IA INT)

 With so much on the line, firms today simply can't afford to ignore the early warning signs of what FINRA and the SEC expect to see during routine examinations.
 In this course, we'll outline the SEC and FINRA's 2017 examination priorities letters, discuss what the future of these two organizations looks like under new leadership, and provide strategies for preparing for an onsite investigation.
 Upon completion of this course, it is important that you review and update your policies, procedures and business activities to reflect both sets of priorities so you can strengthen business practices and prepare for potential exams in the future.

-NEW! - Foreign Corrupt Practices Act (IA INT)
+Foreign Corrupt Practices Act (IA INT)

 This course is intended for advisors, their supervisors, compliance personnel and sales support staff that work with international securities or the trading of international securities.
 Congress enacted the Foreign Corrupt Practices Act (FCPA) to bring a halt to the bribery of foreign officials and to restore public confidence in the integrity of the American business system.
 This course will review the background that led to the introduction of the FCPA.

-NEW! - Harassment and Discrimination in a Professional Environment (IA INT)
+Harassment and Discrimination in a Professional Environment (IA INT)

 This course provides an overview of sexual harassment and discrimination in the workplace: prohibited conduct; employee responsibilities; and the remedies available for employment discrimination.